 I drifted along, trying to avoid eye contact with my future.
 When conversation turned to "someday" I stayed as vague as possible.
 My "someday" consisted of a family; a career, a calling, never entered my daydreams.

 I wanted to be a mom.
 But after so many years of fighting for women’s liberation, for equality, was I doing my gender, myself, a disservice by wanting to be "only" a mother?
 I didn’t know, so I kept my goals to myself.

 I was told my life would change the moment my first child was born.
 I was told it would never be the same.
 The tones of these warnings were always cautionary.
 "Enjoy your life while you can," style warnings.
-I appreciated the concern for my impending loss of freedom but approached motherhood the way I approached most things in my life, I would have to figure it out on my own, making my own opinions and conclusions along the way.

 The moment my eyes met my daughter’s for the first time everything changed.
 My life, for the first time in 30 years, had meaning, direction.
 I had found my calling.
 My life would never be the same and I wouldn’t change a thing.